mrakeshc/SI507_Professor_Recommendation_System/README.md

 # SI507_Professor_Recommendation_System

 ## Getting Started
 This github repository is a simple user interactive professor recommendation system developed for prospective PhD students.
 The user has to select the "University" and specify the Research Area they are interesed in to get the list of all professors.
-We conduct web scraping on the https://www.usnews.com/ website to extract information on all the schools based in the United States of America.
+We conduct web scraping and perform api calls on the https://www.usnews.com/ and `SerpAPI` to extract the university and professor information from the Google Scholar page.
+The scope of the project is limited to United states.
 All the useful information about the professors is cached in a JSON file, and can be used directly rather than web scrapping or calling APIs everytime the user interacts with the system.

 ### Setup
 Dependencies :-